MediScribe/docjet-mobile/architecture.md

 This document outlines the current and proposed architecture for the audio recording and transcription feature, reflecting the understanding that local audio files serve primarily as payloads for a backend transcription service.

+***Note (April 7th, 2024): The current codebase primarily reflects the "Current Architecture" described in Section 1.
+The implementation has *not yet* been fully updated to match the "Proposed Architecture" in Section 2.
+This document serves as the target state and plan.***

 ## 1. Current Architecture (Pre-Transcription API Focus)

 This architecture focused heavily on managing audio files locally, treating local metadata (duration, creation date via file stat) as the primary source of truth for the UI list.